replicante-io/replicante.io/content/docs/core/master/cli/replictl/apply.md

 The details of the `metadata` attributes as well as all `spec` attributes are documented along side the supported `apiVersion` and `kind` values.

+The scope attributes can be used to set or override values in the `metadata` object:

+  * The `cluster` scope attribute is set as the `metadata.cluster` attribute.
+  * The `namespace` scope attribute is set as the `metadata.namespace` attribute.
+  * The `node` scope attribute is set as the `metadata.node` attribute.